User Onboarding

 step_submittedevent, then immediately advances to the next step - If

-stepdoes not match the user’s current step, returns the current state with 200 OK — no error, no state change - Calling submit on an already-completed step is a safe no-op
+stepdoes not match the user’s current step, returns409 Conflictwith the user’s current step in the response body so the client can resync without a follow-up read - Calling submit on an already-completed user is a safe no-op that returns the terminal state

 Get Event History